(All fields required)

 Our Interprofessional Management Council (IMC) launched a new award for excellence in management in July 2012.
 Its purpose is to recognize excellent management leaders within Patient Services who have made a difference to patients, families, staff and the organization.
 The eligibility criteria for the award are:

 Managing Success Award winner Janet Winebar, MSN, RN pictured above.

 University of Cincinnati College of Nursing Nightingale Award

 The University Of Cincinnati College Of Nursing sponsors the Florence Nightingale Award.
 Each year, the UC College of Nursing’s Board of Advisors are given the task of naming just six individuals out of a pool of hundreds of Greater Cincinnati nurses who best exemplify excellent direct patient care to receive the Nightingale Award.
 In addition, 10 other nurses are given Dean's Awards.
 In 2012, 422 nurses were nominated for the prestigious award.
 Twenty-two of these nominees were Cincinnati Children nurses.
-Ann Chambers Blackmore, MSN, MEd, RN, a care manager in hematology, was honored with the Nightingale Award.

 Each year, Cincinnati Children’s nurses are recognized through celebrations during National Nurse Week.
 Nurse Week celebrations include our annual excellence in nursing awards ceremony, a special Nurse Week Nursing Grand Rounds, our “Expanding Our Reach” event where all levels of nurses come together to display the work they are doing in our local, national and international communities and our Evidence-Based Practice, Research and Quality Improvement Poster Day.